Eugene A. Gilmore House

 The Eugene A. Gilmore House, also known as "Airplane" House, constructed in Madison, Wisconsin in 1908, is considered "a superb expression of Frank Lloyd Wright's mature Prairie style."
 The client, Eugene Allen Gilmore, served as a law professor at the nearby University of Wisconsin Law School.
-In 1973 the house was added to the National Register of Historic Places.
+In 1973 the house was added to the National Register of Historic Places (NRHP).